 I didn’t know which episode it would be in because they can’t guarantee it.
 I’m flipping channels, and I see my artwork on the exact moment the show starts.
 You only see it for 45 seconds.
 To see your artwork and think, Wow, this is international, it made me laugh.
 I was just very joyful about seeing where I’ve been and where I’ve come.
 It was a great moment, great for my legacy.
 That was nuts.
 That was a very good moment.
 You learn so much about the business of television and the value of your artwork and artists.
 You learn a lot dealing with brands and celebrities and these behemoth corporations.

 On average, since I’m full time, anywhere from 20 to 40 hours.
 It’s not a workweek like most people.
 I can do three 12-hour days.

-I’d say Monument Circle, especially since the NBA All-Star Game is coming around.
+I’d say Monument Circle.
 I’m a sucker for a circle.
 I did something when the Super Bowl was here; I did a waterfall with vinyl coming out of it at Turf.
 I’ve grown since then.
 I’d love to do something on the Circle that shows us off as a city.
 I’m kind of working on that right now, the design of what I want to do, and if I do that well enough, the location shouldn’t matter.